LaunchCodeEducation/helloworld/_sources/03_Conditionals/practice.rst

             #TODO 1: Ask for user input

             #TODO 2: Use conditionals to tell the user whether or not their
-            #number is divisible by 5 and/or 7
+            #number is even and/or divisible by 5

     #.